DataDog/documentation/content/en/real_user_monitoring/frustration_signals/_index.md

 : Find actions with frustration signals.
 For example, if you want to see any actions that had a rage click, add `action.frustration_type:rage_click` to the search query.

 Frustration Count
 : Find sessions and views where any frustration signal occurred.
-For example, if you want to find any user sessions or views that had at least one frustration signal occur, add `session.frustration.count>0` or `view.frustration.count>0` to the search query.
+For example, if you want to find any user sessions or views that had at least one frustration signal occur, add `session.frustration.count:>0` or `view.frustration.count:>0` to the search query.

 #### Sessions

 Click on a session with a value in the **Frustration Count** column to examine the user frustration detected.
-You can see the type of signal (ranging from `rage`, `dead`, or `error`) and the event timeline that shows what occurred during the session.
+You can see the type of signal (ranging from `rage click`, `dead click`, or `error click`) and the event timeline that shows what occurred during the session.

 #### Views